 When you’re working hard to get the most out of your online store, you’re constantly on the lookout for actionable solutions that can boost your conversion rate.
-Many of these solutions come under the title of CRO Marketing.
+Many of these solutions fall under the umbrella of CRO marketing.

-It’s a continual learning process.
-Reading books, blog posts, articles and attending conversion rate optimization (CRO) conferences are all great resources for gaining a competitive edge and finding new ways to boost your conversions.
+CRO marketing is a continual learning process.
+Reading books, blog posts, and articles or attending conversion rate optimization (CRO) conferences are all great ways of gaining a competitive edge and finding new strategies to boost your conversions.

-However, nothing is more inspirational than learning from the world’s biggest online stores.
+However, nothing is more inspirational than learning from the world’s biggest ecommerce stores.

 - Use upselling and cross-selling

-- Use first-rate, high-quality pictures and advanced photo options
+- Use high-quality pictures and advanced photo options

 - Use proactive customer support